PreLoRA: Hybrid Pre-training of Vision Transformers with Full Training and Low-Rank Adapters: Experimental Results

-To further investigate this hypothesis, we analyze the weight norm dynamics of the base and LoRA parameters.
-As shown in Figure~\ref{fig:query_base_norm}, a larger warmup window ($w=15$) results in higher weight norms in the base model, whereas Figure~\ref{fig:query_lora_norm} demonstrates the opposite effect for the LoRA parameters, with larger windows corresponding to smaller weight norms.
-In summary, longer warmup windows provide limited accuracy benefits while delaying performance improvements.
-Among the tested configurations, $w=10$ achieves the most favorable trade-off between training efficiency and final model performance.
+To examine this, we analyzed weight norm dynamics of the base and LoRA parameters.
+Figure~\ref{fig:query_base_norm} shows that a larger warmup window (w=15) increases base model weight norms, while Figure~\ref{fig:query_lora_norm} shows that LoRA norms decrease with longer windows.
+Overall, longer warmups offer limited accuracy gains and slower improvements, with w=10 providing the best trade-off between efficiency and final performance.

-\subsubsection{Time, compute, and memory}
+\subsubsection{Time, compute, and memory:}